Krishna Ballabh Sahay: Political life

 Earlier, when provincial autonomy was granted by the British Raj, Sahay was elected to the Bihar Legislative Assembly in 1936 and was made a parliamentary secretary in Sri Krishna Singh's ministry in 1937.

-He is credited with having authored and passed the first pioneering legislation in the country to abolish the Zamindari system.
-In 1952, it was the first such legislation in the country.
-With the Bill becoming an Act (Bihar Act 30 of 1950), it sent shock waves among the zamindars all over Bihar and these zamindars under the leadership of Dr. Kameshwar Singh of Darbhanga decided to challenge the Act as a violation of Article 14 of the Constitution of India.
-During this period, Sahay also survived a body blow intended to wipe him out.
-He was almost alone in his crusade for land reforms in the formative 1950s and 1960s.
-Bihar was the first to introduce legislation to abolish zamindari.
-But Patna High Court struck down the Act, as did the Supreme Court.
-It was this that led an exasperated Jawaharlal Nehru to push the first amendment to the Constitution.
-The Constitution of India was amended for the first time and Article 31 (A) and Article 31 (B) were added to nullify the effect of Article 14.
-The legislation on land ceilings was introduced in the Assembly in 1955.
-A watered-down version was passed only in 1959 and got presidential assent in 1962.

-Sahay contested the first assembly elections of 1952 from Giridih and won by a handsome margin to return as the revenue minister to the Government of Bihar in Babu's cabinet.
+Sahay contested the first assembly elections of 1952 from Giridih and won by a comfortable margin to return as the revenue minister to the Government of Bihar in Babu's cabinet.
 But in 1957, he was defeated in the assembly election from Giridih by Raja Kamakhya Narayan Singh of Padma (Hazaribag).
 However, K. B. Sahay won the assembly elections of 1962 to enter the Bihar Assembly for the third time.
 In 1957, during the leadership struggle between Dr. S K Sinha and Dr. Anugrah Narayan Sinha, he supported Anugrah Sinha for becoming Chief Minister.
-However Sri Krishna Babu won and again became the Chief Minister with Anugrah Sinha as his deputy.
+Sri Krishna Babu won and again became the Chief Minister with Anugrah Sinha as his deputy.